Web Application

 }

-// newUserController inject userService automatically
+// newUserController injects userService through constructor

 func newUserController(userService service.UserService) *userController {